 The Director of Care of Parisien Manor, Johanne Wensink (a resident of Maxville) and a Ward Councillor for the town arranged for Patricia to receive a gift from a local merchant which displayed the symbolic flower of Glengarry as well as a dainty embroidered angel ornament.

-Overall, Patricia and her daughter Pam were very happy to have the opportunity of site seeing in the town of Maxville together.
+Overall, Patricia and her daughter Pam were very happy to have the opportunity of sight seeing in the town of Maxville together.
 The trip allowed Patricia to go back in time to a place she once called home…a place that has fond memories for her and a place that will always have a special place in her heart.